History

 In the years 1279-1300, during the time of King Edward I, the castle was enlarged by more residential buildings.
 In 1306, the functioning of the Queen’s Chamber was recorded for the first time, erected about 20 years earlier and probably located north of the great hall.
 The southern curtain of the wall in the upper ward was supplemented with a rectangular building of Knight’s Chamber, i.e. rooms intended for important guests staying in Carmarthen.
 The west gate, extended by a part in the upper ward, with two corner communication turrets was also enlarged.
 The new part of the gathouse was intended for the residential chambers of the castle constable.
 Before 1289, the walls of the castle were whitewashed, probably to protect against moisture and perhaps to give the whole building a more impressive appearance, and after 1300 a new royal chapel was erected, dedicated to the St. Mary and Saint John the Evangelist, functioning simultaneously with the older castle chapel from the first half of the 13th century.

 At the beginning of the fourteenth century, to obtain more living space, the fortifications of the motte and keep were modified.
 Until now, at its foot there was a dry moat (ditch), also running through the upper ward.
 It was then fil in the castle grounds, where the Justiciar’s Mansion was built.
 The buildings at the top of the mound were also transformed: the cylindrical wooden tower was removed, leaving a defensive wall with three semi-cylindrical half towers (shell keep), while its southern part was rebuilt.
-Inside its perimeter, buildings were erected, initially wooden and half-timbered, adjacent to the walls of the defensive wall.
-There was no mention of them in written sources, so they could not have a high status.
+Inside the renovated perimeter buildings were erected, initially wooden and half-timbered, then partly of stone, adjacent to the walls of the shell wall.
+They were not recorded in documents, so could not have represented a high status.

 During the fourteenth century, almost all the free space in the western part of the upper ward was occupied.
 In the time of Edward II, the castle became one of the main centers managing south and west Wales, which caused the need to erect a series of buildings for officials and their deputies, court and service.
-At that time, the buildings for the treasurer (exchequer), chamberlain and the justiciar were erected.
+At that time, the buildings for the exchequer, chamberlain and the justiciar were erected.
 It is known that their main rooms were heated somewhat by already old-fashioned open hearths, with smoke escaping through the top of the roof, only smaller residential chambers were equipped with fireplaces with chimney ducts.
 The roofs were covered with lead, but slate and shingle were also used in less important buildings.
 The upper ward in the mid-fourteenth century was divided by a transverse wall, in the east joining the new gatehouse connecting both wards.
-This wall separated royal buildings from Justiciar buildings.
+This wall separated the royal buildings to the south from the justiciar’s house and chapel to the north.

 During the reconstruction after the war damages from the beginning of the 15th century, the western curtain of the wall and the gate included in it were rebuilt.
 Probably the rear part was left (about 7×7.2 meters), but the northern communication turret was removed, the southern one was rebuilt, and new towers were erected on the foundations of the old gate towers, stylistically similar to those located in the main gate of the Kidwelly castle.
 They were 12.5 meters high to the level of the parapet (originally topped with a battlement), had a wall 1.5 meters thick and an external diameter of 5 meters.
 Above the 2.3-meter wide gate portal machicolations were suspended, and loop holes were hidden behind the first arcade of the passage, while the passage itself was closed at the time with a portcullis and a drawbridge, the rear part of which at the time of lifting the bridge was lowered to the pit created in the gate passage.
 In addition, a foregate was located in front of the ditch, perhaps built on the site of an older, destroyed barbican.
 The capture of the castle by the Welsh made the English aware of its weaknesses, because the defense of the southern part of the upper ward was strengthened with two four-sided towers, both attached to the face of the wall on the slope of the ditch.